wh-alice/mig_visualstudio/vs/workflow-designer/how-to--add-activities-to-the-toolbox.md

 ---
-title: "How to: Add Activities to the Toolbox" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Add Activities to the Toolbox | hehe" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: ".net-framework-4.6"